wfus/WebAssembly-Taint/README.md

 	bits, decreasing the total taint resolution.
 Taints will be passed in normally.
 ```

 For sensitive taint labels, like TAINT_CREDIT_CARD, we could set the p=0, and for labels like TAINT_GAME_DATA or TAINT_NETWORK_MESSAGE we could use p=255/256.
-This allows us to see approximately how much contact several variable has had with certain non-sensitive information sources.
+This allows us to see approximately how much contact several variables have had with certain non-sensitive information sources.
 For example

 nefariouscall.js